Rory-Mac/personal-website/_posts/2023-11-16-Knowledge-and-Ideology.markdown

 if too weak or too strong, devolving into tyranny, bureaucracy, military coups, widespread protest, etc.
 State military may exist as a combination of national forces, civilian militia and private contractors.
-Industry may be predominantly onshore or offshore, with the balance of net importation and exportation providing an economic profile of dependencies between states<sup>[9]</sup>.
+Industry may be predominantly onshore or offshore, with the balance of net importation and exportation providing an economic profile of dependencies between states<sup>[8]</sup>.
 There will also exist some apparatus for the dissemination of information where the struggle for hearts and minds takes place.
 In the modern world, this occurs over news broadcast, social media, and the internet.
 This information may be natural in the form of competing perspectives on current issues, or artificial in the form of advertisement and propaganda.</p>
 <h4>References</h4>
 <p><ol>
-<li><a target="_blank" href="https://en.wikipedia.org/wiki/Inglehart%E2%80%93Welzel_cultural_map_of_the_world">Mapping cultural values</a></li>
 <li><a target="_blank" href="https://www.reddit.com/media?url=https%3A%2F%2Fi.redd.it%2Foszhrcuah4h91.png">Signficance of Chinese Civil Wars</a></li>
 <li><a target="_blank" href="https://en.wikipedia.org/wiki/List_of_largest_empires">Scope and scale of Historical Empires</a></li>
 <li><a target="_blank" href="https://en.wikipedia.org/wiki/List_of_wars_by_death_toll">Scope and scale of Historical Wars</a></li>